purseeee/Pipelined_RISC-V_CPU/README.md

 ## Hardware Modules and Design Details

 ### Pipeline Registers
 A single parameterized register module is used for all stage boundaries (IF/ID, ID/EX, EX/MEM, MEM/WB).
 The bit-width is calculated exactly for each stage so the synthesis tool does not generate unused flip-flops.
+The width parameter is overridden while being instantiated for different registers in the datapath.

 ```verilog
 module pipelineReg #(